florimondmanca/asgi-caches/README.md

 `asgi-caches` provides middleware and utilities for adding caching to ASGI applications.
 It is based on [async-caches](https://rafalp.github.io/async-caches/), and inspired by Django's cache framework.

+> **Note**: this project is in a "planning" status.
+Most of the features still need to be implemented.

 ## Features

 - Compatible with any ASGI application (e.g. Starlette, FastAPI, Quart, etc.).